aleksandar-code/re-former/README.md

-# README
+# Re-former

-This is part of the Forms Project in The Odin Project’s Ruby on Rails Curriculum.
-Find it at http://www.theodinproject.com
+Assignment for the Rails course of <a href="https://www.theodinproject.com">The Odin Project</a>.

+More details  <a href="https://www.theodinproject.com/lessons/ruby-on-rails-forms">here</a>.